cmckni3/RestKit-PromiseKit/README.md

 ### Manual

 * Drop `RKObjectManager+PromiseKit.h`, `RKObjectManager+PromiseKit.m`
-and `RestKit-PromiseKit.h` into an XCode project with RestKit and set the appropriate targets.
+and `RestKit-PromiseKit.h` into an Xcode project with RestKit and set the appropriate targets.

 ## Usage